|Teaching method||Contact hours|

 - report the framework in a theoretically persuasive manner, and to

-- collaborate in a group and with an appointed supervisor in a proactive, independent and collaborative way.
+- act in and with your group in a proactive, independent and collaborative way.

-- individual examination (assignments) (30% of final grade);
+- individual examination (assignments during the course and participation) (30% of final grade);

 - mark on the content, process and presentation of the group assignment (70% of final grade).